filcuc/NimQtCreatorPlugin/README.md

-# QtCreator NimEditor plugin
+# Nim QtCreator plugin
-A QtCreator plugin for editing Nim files
+A QtCreator plugin for editing Nim programming language files.
+At the moment the plugin offers:
+* Basic syntax highlighting
+* Basic automatic indentation
+* Basic project manager

 # Build Instructions and install
 * Grab the QtCreator source code and build it